Using Bleach for Disinfecting Drinking Water and Water Wells

 - The label, Material Safety Data Sheet, or packaging will state that the product meets ANSI/NSF Standard 60.

-- Please click here for a list of ANSI accredited companies that may be approved for ANSI/NSF Standard 60 - Certified bleach.
+- Please click here to search for ANSI accredited companies that are approved for ANSI/NSF Standard 60 - Certified bleach.

 What If I Use A Brand not Certified to ANSI/NSF Standard 60?